 Although their bulbous, whiskery face makes this hard to believe today, manatees are probably the source of legends about mermaids.
-Their human-like eyes must have captivated the early European sailors who caught fleeting glimpses of them swimming in the warm waters of the West Indies.
+Their human-like eyes must have captivated the early European sailors who caught fleeting glimpses of the West Indian manatee swimming in the warm waters of the West Indies.

 In the 17th century, mermaids were depicted with their male companions, mermen.
 Although the legends of these half-fish, half-human creatures have lived on for hundreds of years and are still popular today, it is uncertain whether the manatees that inspired the legends will live on much longer.

-Only a concerted effort to protect them in their marine habitat will save manatees from extinction.
+Only a concerted effort to protect them in their marine habitat will save the West Indian manatee from extinction.